vertica/vertica-containers/one-node-ce/README.md

            vertica-ce:latest
 ```

-# Access the container filesystem

-> **NOTE**: If you have a [local copy](#get-a-local-copy-of-vsql) of `vsql`, you do not need to access a container shell unless you need to use [admintools](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/AdminTools/WritingAdministrationToolsScripts.htm).
+# Access the container filesysteof `vsql`, you do not need to access a container shell unless you need to use [admintools](https://www.vertica.com/docs/latest/HTML/Content/Author

-## Access with `run-shell-in-container.sh`

 If you used the `start-vertica.sh` script to [start the server instance](#start-the-vertica-server-instance), use the `run-shell-in-container.sh` script to access a shell within a container:

 ```shell